YeeTone/A3-CS109-2023Spring/docs/Readme.md

 In our trivial version of Tetris, there are several things that you should know:
 * The tetromino will not be rotated.
-* If one line is completely filled, the grids in this line will be eliminated.
+* If one line is **completely filled**, the grids in this line will be eliminated.
+And the lines above this line will move down only one line (the grid will not freefall).
-* If one tetromino exceeds the upper bound of the field (touching the bound is acceptable), the game will be ended immediately.
+* If one tetromino **exceeds the upper bound** of the field **(touching the bound is acceptable)**, the game will be **ended immediately** and you should output the field at this time.
+You can take a look at Sample 3, which indicates this kind of scene.
-* If a line is filled and the upper bound is exceeded at the same time, you should first eliminate the line, then check the upper bound.
+* If a line is filled and the upper bound is exceeded at the same time, you should **first eliminate the line, then check the upper bound**.
+You can take a look at Sample 4, which indicates this kind of scene.

 Below is the 7 types of tetrominoes.